tanoManzo/notes/A Unified Approach to Interpreting Model Predictions.md

 The following section proposes a unified approach that improves previous methods, preventing them from unintentionally violating Properties 1 and 3.

+## SHAP (SHapley Additive exPlanation) Values

+We propose SHAP values as a unified measure of feature importance.
+These are the Shapley values of a conditional expectation function of the original model